Full-time

 • A minimum of 2 years of direct experience working with children under 13 years of age.

-• Participation in our training and professional development workshops that focus on youth development, safety, mandated reporter, social-emotional learning, lesson planning, and facilitation is required.
+• The position will require you to complete a minimum of 10 hours of paid training/professional development workshops that focus on youth development, safety, mandated reporter, social-emotional learning, lesson planning, and facilitation.

 REQUIRED SKILLS AND COMPETENCIES